Infineon/BlockchainSecurity2Go-Android/README.md

-Coinfinity Blockchain Security 2Go example app
+Coinfinity Blockchain Security 2Go Example App
 ===

-This project contains an Android app showcasing interaction with the Ethereum blockchain using the Infineon Blockchain Security 2Go starter kit NFC card.
+This project contains an Android app showcasing interaction with the Ethereum Blockchain using the Infineon Blockchain Security 2Go starter kit contactless cards.

-Currently three main features are available to demonstrate signing of Ethereum transactions using the Infineon Blockchain Security 2Go starter kit NFC card:
+Currently three main features are available to demonstrate signing of Ethereum transactions using the Infineon Blockchain Security 2Go starter kit cards:
 - sending and receiving ETH
 - sending and receiving ERC-20 tokens
 - Interacting with an example smart contract (voting demo) deployed on the Ethereum blockchain.

+If you want to have more information on Infineon's Blockchain Security 2Go starter kit visit [official Website](https://www.infineon.com/blockchain) and the [BlockchainSecurity 2Go github repository](https://github.com/Infineon/blockchain).
+On this repository there is also a high-level [user guide](https://github.com/Infineon/blockchain/android/Android_Demo_UserGuide) for the Coinfinity Blockchain Security 2Go Example App.

 How it works
 ---